Spiritual Prep & Cross-Cultural Training

-We will all attend every project function and be on time or early.
+We will all attend every summer mission function and be on time or early.

-During the project, no participant will date or spend exclusive time with any other person.
+During the trip, no participant will date or spend exclusive time with any other person.

 We will all take our complaints only to the appropriate person, after we know our attitude is right.
 We will not be critical of others and will not allow bad feelings or unforgiveness to build up.